Learning and Leadership Grants

-As part of its efforts to achieve this goal, the foundation is inviting applications for its Learning and Leadership Grants program.
-The program provides support to public school teachers, public education support professionals, and/or faculty and staff in public institutions of higher education through grants to individuals to fund participation in high-quality professional development experiences such as summer institutes or action research; or to groups for collegial study (including study groups, action research, lesson study, or mentoring experiences for new faculty or staff).
+As part of its effort to achieve this goal, the foundation is inviting applications for its Learning and Leadership Grants program.
+The program provides support to public school teachers, public education support professionals, and/or faculty and staff in public institutions of higher education through grants to individuals in support of their participation in high-quality professional development experiences such as summer institutes or action research; or grants to groups in support of collegial study, including study groups, action research, lesson study, or mentoring experiences for faculty or staff new to an assignment.

-To be eligible, applicants must be a public school educator in grades Pre-K–12; a public school education support professional; or faculty and staff members at a public institution of higher education.
-The foundation encourages applications from education support professionals.
+To be eligible, applicants must be a public school educator in grades pre-K–12; a public school education support professional; or a faculty/staff member at a public institution of higher education.
+The foundation encourages education support professionals to apply.
 Preference will be given to members of the National Education Association.

-For complete program guidelines, an FAQ, information about previous grantees, and application instructions, see the NEA Foundation website.
+For complete program guidelines, an FAQ, information about previous grantees, and application instructions, visit the NEA Foundation website.

 More in "Grant Opportunities"